 Reason 2: The selector path used does not allow for the precise selection of an element on the page

-As explained in the previous section, not all elements on a webpage have an ID.
+Not all elements on a webpage have an ID.
 When the ID is absent, Kameleoon will generate a unique path from the closest parent element with ID to the element you want to change.

 Here is an example of a selector path that identifies the block that contains product thumbnail images: “#ProductSection-product-template > div:first-child > div:first-child > div:nth-of-type(6) > div:first-child > ul:nth-of-type(1) > div:first-child”.